 For those of you who consider yourselves to be ‘peak baggers’, you can hike to the summit of Rock Creek Butte which is the 26th highest summit in the state of Oregon.

 The Elkhorn Crest Trail can be accessed from either Marble Pass, or via the Twin Lakes trail.
 Marble pass is a gentler trail, but getting there requires high clearance and possibly 4-wheel drive.
 The Twin Lakes trail is steeper, but is much easier on your car.
-The round trip distance via Twin Lakes is about 11 miles with an elevation gain of 3700 feet.
+The round trip distance via Twin Lakes is about eleven miles with an elevation gain of 3,700 feet.

 Elkhorn Peak, the second highest peak in the Elkhorn Mountains, is an easy side trip that is well worth doing and is also an easy scramble.
 Why not attempt to do both?

-Coffeepot Crater lies on the edge of a 27 square mile lava flow, of which it created.
-The lava flow is one of the most recent volcanic flows in Oregon, so much so that locals claim that you can still see bootprints in places.
+Coffeepot Crater lies on the edge of a twenty-seven square mile lava flow, one of the most recent volcanic flows in Oregon.
+It is so recent that locals claim that you can still see boot prints in places.

-The crater is within the Jordan Craters Wilderness Study Area (WSA) located 15 miles west of U.S. Highway 95 and approximately 20 miles northwest of Jordan Valley.
+The crater is within the Jordan Craters Wilderness Study Area (WSA) located fifteen miles west of U.S. Highway 95 and approximately twenty miles northwest of Jordan Valley.

-Visitors can drive out to Coffeepot which is the only feature there is vehicle access to.
+Visitors can drive out to Coffeepot which is the only feature there is vehicle access to in the Jordan Crater area.
 There is a short trail that skirts around the well preserved and steep-sided crater.
-One of the most interesting features in the vicinity of Coffee Pot is a sequence of roughly aligned spatter cones.
-They consist of blocks of lava, probably ejected in a semi-molten state, that have welded together, forming cones.
+One of the most interesting features in the vicinity of Coffeepot is a sequence of roughly aligned spatter cones.
+They consist of blocks of lava, probably ejected in a semi-molten state that have welded together, forming cones.

-To get there, take highway 95 and drive eight miles north of Jordan Valley.
-Turn west at the Jordan Craters sign onto Cow Creek road.
-Follow the BLM Jordan Crater access signs for 25 miles until you reach the site.
+To get there, take Highway 95 and drive eight miles north of Jordan Valley.
+Turn west at the Jordan Craters sign onto Cow Creek Road.
+Follow the BLM Jordan Crater access signs for twenty-five miles until you reach the site.
 Beware, the last three miles of the dirt road to the parking lot are very rough.
 A high clearance vehicle is recommended.

 There are nineteen other buildings and structures at the ranch that contribute to the property’s designation as a historical rural landscape on the Department of the Interior’s National Register of Historic Places.
 It was purchased by the BLM in 1988 to preserve the remarkable site along the wild and scenic Owyhee River.

-Steens Mountain stretches about 50 miles alongside the Alvord Desert in remote southeast Oregon.
-This mountain is often mistaken for being a mountain range when it in fact is a single stand-along mountain.
+Steens Mountain stretches about fifty miles alongside the Alvord Desert in remote southeast Oregon.
+This mountain is often mistaken for being a mountain range when it in fact is a single stand-alone mountain.

-Motorists can drive up to the mountaintop on a road that almost reaches the summit of 9,733 feet, which is the highest road in Oregon.
+Motorists can drive to the top of Steens Mountain on a road that almost reaches the summit of 9,733 feet, which is the highest road in Oregon.

-The 52 mile long road called Steens Mountain Backcountry Byway offers several magnificent viewpoints of Kiger Gorge on the way up and sweeping vistas of the Alvord Desert to the east.
+The fifty-two mile long road called Steens Mountain Backcountry Byway offers several magnificent viewpoints of Kiger Gorge on the way up, and sweeping vistas of the Alvord Desert to the east.

 The Alvord Desert was once a lake extending over 100 miles but has since completely dried up.
-This desert landscape is now known as what is called a playa and is approximately 20 miles long and 7 miles wide.
+This desert landscape is now known as what is called a playa and is approximately twenty miles long and seven miles wide.